knative/docs/serving/updating-existing-app.md

 Refresh the original route (http://route-demo.default.YOUR_CUSTOM_DOMAIN.com) a few times to see that some traffic now goes to version 2 of the app.

-> Note, this sample shows a 50/50 split to assure you don't have to refresh too much, but it's recommended to start with 1-2% of traffic in a production environment
+> Note: This sample shows a 50/50 split to assure you don't have to refresh too much, but it's recommended to start with 1-2% of traffic in a production environment